 Price and value

 Since there are presently more DSLRs accessible on the market, they tend to be less costly than SLRs.
 Anyway, if the value and cost are more of a priority than ease, it is vital to note that SLRs are excellent investments considering they do not need to be upgraded as digital cameras do.
-Additional, SLRs make valuable collectables that you might even be capable to sell for a profit.
+Additionally, SLRs make valuable collectibles that you might even be capable to sell for a profit.

 How to plan which DSLR camera is excellent for you So how do you plan which DSLR to buy?
 There is a big range of them on the market so you have a true choice ahead of you.

-Here are a few factors to keep in mind when looking for a DSLR:
+Here are a few factors to keep in mind when looking for a DSLR

 - Camera bag